uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 ### Ready to invest?

-**If you are thinking about investing in the UK, (contact](https:www.invest.great.gov.uk/contact) our investment services team about insights, connections and incentives.**
+**If you are thinking about investing in the UK, [contact our investment services team](https:www.invest.great.gov.uk/contact) about insights, connections and incentives.**

 ## UK food and drink industry specialisms